EUR-Lex Legal Basis & Designation Reasons

 Checked daily.
 Fully scanned weekly.

 EUR-Lex monitoring runs as a 3-tier daily cascade at 07:30 CET.
-For each of the 34 monitored regimes, the system executes three detection methods in sequence: a SPARQL query against the EUR-Lex metadata endpoint, a content hash comparison against the last known version, and an HTTP HEAD request as a final fallback.
-When a newer consolidated version is detected, it is automatically downloaded, parsed, and matched against the entity registry.
+For each of the 34 monitored regimes, three detection methods run in sequence: a SPARQL query against the EUR-Lex metadata endpoint, a content-hash comparison against the last known version, and an HTTP HEAD request as fallback.
+A newer consolidated version is downloaded, parsed, and matched against the entity registry.

-Every week, a full Aho-Corasick re-scan runs across all rationale texts — not just those from newly updated regulations.
-This catches connections that only become detectable after new entities are added to the registry from other sources.
+Every week, a full re-scan runs across every rationale text — not just texts from newly updated regulations.
+That catches connections that only become detectable after new entities arrive from other sources.

 Historical data is preserved: when a person is delisted from a regulation, the rationale text and the entity's listing history remain in the registry.
 Delisted persons are marked as inactive but their connections and legal basis are not deleted.

-Complete EU legal basis — right in the screening.
+The complete EU legal basis, right in the screening.

 Early access includes the full EUR-Lex legal basis, designation reasons, and connection detection.
 Free.